Find Trade Colleges

 On average, engineering-related fields graduates from Art Center College of Design take out $38,072 in student loans while working on their Bachelor's Degree.

-Read full report on Engineering-Related Fields at Art Center College of Design
+Full Engineering-Related Fields at Art Center College of Design Report

-Out of the 8 schools in California that were part of this year’s ranking, University of Southern California landed the # 3 spot on the list.
-Located in the city of Los Angeles, USC is a private not-for-profit college with a very large student population.
+A rank of #3 on this year’s list means University of Southern California is a great place for engineering-related fields students working on their bachelor’s degree.
+Located in the city of Los Angeles, USC is a private not-for-profit school with a fairly large student population.

 About 42% of the students majoring in engineering-related fields at the school are women while 58% are male.

-Full Engineering-Related Fields at University of Southern California Report
+Read full report on Engineering-Related Fields at University of Southern California

 About 17% of the students majoring in engineering-related fields at the school are women while 83% are male.